Faustin Twagiramungu: Opposition in exile

 In Brussels in March 1996, Twagiramungu and Sendashonga set up an exiled opposition party called the Democratic Forces for Resistance (FRD).
 FRD was officially launched in April 1997.
 On 16 May 1998, Sendashonga, who had survived an earlier attempt on his life, was assassinated in Nairobi.
 Twagiramungu denounced the murder and accused the Rwandan government of culpability.
 In 2001, a Kenyan court found that the murder was political and blamed the Rwandan government.

 In 1998, FRD invited four other exiled movements (RDR, GID, RNLM and UNAR) to form the Union of Rwandan Democratic Forces (UFDR), which wanted to press for a new power-sharing agreement along the lines of the Arusha Accords, and Twagiramungu was slated to be its president from 1998 to 2002.
 RNLM and UNAR were both old monarchist parties, seen to represent Tutsi interests, but they soon abandoned the alliance.
 As president of UFDR, Twagiramungu reportedly worked as if he was alone, creating "a party within a party", and was distanced even from the majority of his own party, the FRD.
 He was also unpopular with the old guard of the RDR "because of his leading role in the Rwandan opposition to Juvénal Habyarimana's government and his position in the moderate section of the MDR."
 Twagiramungu resigned from the presidency in December 2001 and "essentially detached himself from the opposition movements".

 On 10 December 2002, Twagiramungu announced that he would be a candidate in the Rwandan presidential election of 2003.
 Running on a platform of full employment, regional security, and progressive taxation, he accused the government of attempting to silence his views.
 He was forced to stand as an independent as his political party, the MDR, was banned.
 In the final count, he placed second (out of three) with 3.62 percent of the vote.
 He did not accept the result, claiming that Paul Kagame was leading the country towards a one-party system.
 The elections were widely condemned as fraudulent by outside observers.
 Twagiramungu left Rwanda immediately after the election, fearing arrest.

 In 2010, Twagiramungu founded a "new political trend" called the Rwandan Dream Initiative (RDI).
 In early 2014, RDI teamed up with three other parties (PS-Imberakuri, UDR and FDLR) to form the Coalition of Political Parties for Change (CPC).
 The inclusion of FDLR was a point of controversy.
 The coalition was reportedly falling apart before the end of the year.

 On 4 April 2014, only two days after Kagame had visited Brussels, Twagiramungu was informed by Belgian police and state security that his life was in danger, and his house was provided with police protection for four days.
 The Globe and Mail reported that "there is mounting evidence that Mr. Kagame's agents are involved in organized efforts to kill exiled dissidents".

+Twagiramungu died in Brussels on 2 December 2023, at age 78.